Ashishrout1999/Data_Visualization_DS200/README.md

 ## Bar Plot
 ![bar_plot](bar_plot.png)

 The given bar plot displays the variation in annual rainfall between 2001 to 2010 for Odisha.
+We observe that on an annual basis, the variation in amount of rainfall is small.